Postgraduate Course: Incomplete Data Analysis (MATH11185)

 On completion of this course, the student will be able to:

-- understand different types of missingness.
+- Demonstrate an understanding of the different types of missingness.

-- interpret the output from statistical analyses.
+- Demonstrate an ability to interpret the output from statistical analyses.

 |Statistical Analysis with Missing Data.
 Little and Rubin.
-Wiley.|
+Wiley. |

 |Graduate Attributes and Skills